frodoman/moviee/README.md

 # moviee
-An iOS demo app of using API from TheMovieDB.org
+An iOS demo app of using APIs from TheMovieDB.org for:

-Due to the lack of time, these functions still need to implement fully:

-1. More Unit testing to test all the model related functions.
-2. The API request for collection details.
-3. The view/UI/presenter for showing a collection of movies.
+1. Rquesting the 'Now Playing' movies
+2. Fetching the details of a movie
+3. Fetching related movies in the same collection, from a given movie

+How to run:
+Clone this repo then open the Moviee.xcodeproj file with Xcode 9, you should be able to build and run the app on iOS simulators.